seismology-RUB/PyLoT/README.md

 #### Some handwork:

-PyLoT needs a properties folder on your system to work.
-It should be situated in your home directory (on Windows usually C:/Users/*username*):

-    mkdir ~/.pylot

-In the next step you have to copy some files to this directory:

-*for local distance seismicity*

-    cp path-to-pylot/inputs/pylot_local.in ~/.pylot/pylot.in

-*for regional distance seismicity*

-    cp path-to-pylot/inputs/pylot_regional.in ~/.pylot/pylot.in

-*for global distance seismicity*

-    cp path-to-pylot/inputs/pylot_global.in ~/.pylot/pylot.in

-and some extra information on error estimates (just needed for reading old PILOT data) and the Richter magnitude scaling relation
+Some extra information on error estimates (just needed for reading old PILOT data) and the Richter magnitude scaling relation

     cp path-to-pylot/inputs/PILOT_TimeErrors.in path-to-pylot/inputs/richter_scaling.data ~/.pylot/

 You may need to do some modifications to these files.
 Especially folder names should be reviewed.

-PyLoT has been tested on Mac OSX (10.11), Debian Linux 8 and on Windows 10.
+PyLoT has been tested on Mac OSX (10.11), Debian Linux 8 and on Windows 10/11.

 ## Release notes